tjwnuk/todo-laravel/README.md

 ## Clone

-After cloning repository give the right permissions to the files in project folder, the easiest way is:
+After cloning repository give the right permissions to the files in project folder.

+Yeah, I know that's unprofessional but for development purposes and simplicity just give all permissions for the files:

 `cd todo-laravel`

-`sudo chmod -R 777 storage`
+`sudo chmod -R 777 .`

 ## Run